Looking for the best foodie destinations in the US? Discover the best places to eat in the United States, top restaurants & typical American dishes.

 Lori Sorrentino – Travlinmad.com

-Nashville has been a foodie destination for a long time – pulling in travelers with the hot chicken, barbecue and meat and three options.
-But, is Nashville a great foodie destination for vegans?
+Nashville has been a foodie destination in the USA for a long time – pulling in travelers with the hot chicken, barbecue and meat and three options.
+But, is Nashville one of the top food cities in the US for vegans?
 Believe it or not, yes!

 The vegan restaurants in Nashville are something worth talking about and traveling for.
 Nashville has been rapidly growing for a while now and with that, more and more restaurants are opening every day.